mongodb/docs/source/reference/replication-info.rst

    Returns a time stamp for the first (i.e. earliest) operation in the :term:`oplog`.
 Compare this value to :status:`now`.

+TODO: copypasta with tFirst
+Also, please don't encourage people to compare this with "now", they should compare it to the last time they did a write.  tLast could be days ago, but if there haven't been any writes since, lag is 0.

 .. status:: now

    Returns a time stamp reflecting the current time.
 The shell process